openshift/cluster-support-bot/README.md

-# proactive-support-bot
+# Cluster-support Bot

-A slack bot for collaboration on per-cluster support issues.
+A Slack bot for collaboration on per-cluster support issues.

 Bot commands: